** We are currently at capacity for next year but we are still accepting applications and we will place your child(ren) on our waiting list.

-Tiger Club registration for the 2019-20 school year will be available here on Friday, March 1, 2019.
+Tiger Club registration for the 2019-20 school year is open.
+The application can be found and downloaded here.

 Please remember it is first come first serve and we encourage you to return your application and $35 registration fee ASAP.
 We anticipate that we will fill up quickly and we want your family to have a spot!

 2019 summer camp information is available next NOW!